-Contentment or desire-less is the doctrine for happiness in this lifetime while we are having this short-lived physical body with the function of mind, intellect, ego and senses.
+or desirelessness is the doctrine for happiness in this lifetime while we

-We will be irritated either if we don’t get the thing that we want or having the thing that we don’t want.
+We will be disappointed and irritated if we don’t get the things that we want or are getting the things that we don’t want.

 For example, if we always wish to have children in our life and we will be so disappointed if we couldn’t conceive a child or worrying if the child will be born with deformity.
 And if we don’t like to have children in our life, we will be having resistance or tension and so afraid of having a child.
 And if the partner accidentally got pregnant, we will be so troubled and unhappy.

 But if we are not craving for having children and not resisting of having children as well, then we are at peace immediately.
-We will accept that we need to take responsibility if we do have children (whether healthy or unhealthy) and becoming more selfless as we became parents.
-We will not be unhappy or feeling lost either if we don’t have any children as well.
+We will accept that we need to take responsibility if we do have children (whether healthy or unhealthy) and becoming more understanding as we became parents.
+We will not be unhappy or feeling disappointed if we don’t have any children as well.

 Take this example and applying it in everything in life, we will become fearless and worry-less.

 Understand this and become desire-less.
 Let go all the expectations towards ourselves and others.
 We will be at peace immediately.

 At the end, the result will come naturally whether we have expectation or not.
 And due to great expectation, we will be having tension and this will affect the quality of our performance or work, and the result will be less efficient than what we expected.

 If we do not know or cannot accept the law of nature, and cannot let go when the moment comes that we need to let go, then there is only one thing we can do, which is cutting down our cravings and wants.